astropy/astropy-APEs/APE3.rst

 To support the new way of dealing with scientific configuration, ways of conveniently running Python code at the start of every script should be documented.
-This should include:
+This should include, in order of increasing "broadness":

     - Making state changes at the top of your script.